oscarmak/ADSSE/README.md

 # ADSSE Mini-Project

 Comparing matrix multiplication algorithm.
-This project compares Naive and Strassen methods.
+This project compares the Naive and Strassen method.